 - Leonard Harris, PhD: Cell population dynamics. model building, numerical methods, logic and mechanistic models.

-Alexander Lubbock, Postdoctoral Fellow: Modeling infrastructure and stochastic cellular systems.
+- Alexander Lubbock, PhD: Modeling infrastructure and dynamic cellular processes with single-cell resolution.

 - Blake Wilson, PhD: Molecular interactions and cellular network processes.